Bira/octopus-carnival/_drafts/hells-rebels-04-part-03.md

   previous confrontation.

-- **Barzilai OR a Fucking Dragon**: if either one of the pair is dead, the other shows up.
+- **Barzilai OR a Fucking Dragon**: if either one of the pair is dead, the other still attacks.
 Rivozair shows up alone; Thrune appears accompanied by four bone devils.

 - **The Dregs**: If both main baddies are dead, the GM should build a CR 13